Jekwwer/markdown-docs-kit/templates/STYLEGUIDE.md

 - **Naming Conventions:** Standards for variables, constants, functions, and file/directory names.
 - **Code Formatting and Style:** Guidelines on indentation, line length, brace styles, comments, EditorConfig settings, and linting/formatting tools.
-- **Commit Message Conventions:** Formatting and structure for commit messages.
-- **Branching and Versioning:** Guidelines for managing branches and version numbers.
-- **Testing and Quality Assurance:** Methods for testing and ensuring code quality.
 - **Documentation:** Standards for creating and maintaining project documentation.
-- **Dependency and Build Management:** Guidelines for handling project dependencies and builds.
 - **Additional Best Practices:** Other practices to improve overall code quality and project maintainability.
 - _[Optional: Add or remove sections as needed.]_